Bridgeport Water Quality at a Glance

 Conserve Water

-Follow Aquarion’s irrigation schedule and conservation programs.
-Visit aquarionwater.com for lawn and garden tips, and consider participating in conservation initiatives to help protect water resources and reduce demand on treatment systems.
+Follow Aquarion’s seasonal irrigation schedules and conservation programmes.
+Visit aquarionwater.com for lawn and garden efficiency tips, and consider participating in conservation initiatives to help protect watershed sources and reduce the organic loading that contributes to disinfection byproduct formation.

 Water Filter